-Performance Objectives for the Performance Period Ending in Fiscal 2018.
-Fiscal 2018 was the third and final year of the 2016 to 2018 LTIA performance period.
-As reflected in the table below, actual cumulative excess cash (as defined above) for fiscal 2016 to 2018 was achieved at a level between the target and maximum performance objectives.
-Shares of common stock were earned at 132.61% of target level and were issued to all eligible plan participants, including the named executive officers, in February 2019.
-A summary of the shares of common stock awarded to the named executive officers, the value realized on vesting of those awards, the number of shares withheld to cover withholding taxes and the net number of shares received can be found in the "Option Exercises and Stock Vested for Fiscal 2018" table on page 37.
+Performance Objectives for the Performance Period Ending in Fiscal 2019.
+Fiscal 2019 was the third and final year of the 2017 to 2019 LTIA performance period.
+As reflected in the table below, actual cumulative excess cash (as defined above) for fiscal 2017 to 2019 was achieved at a level below the threshold performance objectives.
+Therefore no shares of common stock were earned by the eligible plan participants, including the named executive officers.